Ocean Engineering Major

 The first two years of study are devoted to developing a foundation in mathematics, physics, chemistry, mechanics, computer programming and humanities.
-During the junior year, the student acquires knowledge of ocean science and the basics of engineering analysis.
+During the junior year, the ocean engineering major acquires knowledge of ocean science and the basics of engineering analysis.
 The fourth year is oriented toward the application of these basic techniques to ocean engineering problems.
-All students are required to obtain firsthand field and sea experience during the marine field projects held during the summer between the junior and senior years.
+All ocean engineering majors are required to obtain firsthand field and sea experience during the marine field projects held during the summer between the junior and senior years.
 These projects encourage the student to learn to analyze, design, construct, install and operate equipment in the marine environment for a particular designated task.
 The university operates several small boats and charters a well-equipped vessel for offshore, estuarine and river work.

 Candidates for a Bachelor of Science in Ocean Engineering must complete the minimum course requirements outlined in the following curriculum.

 For definition of electives for engineering programs, see the Academic Overview section of the university catalog.